lingsin5234/getdata-project/CODEBOOK.md

 For the remainder of this codebook, the following information was provided with this project's files under the features_info.txt file which is from UCI archive.
 Some portions were removed because the goal of the project was to only look at the mean and standard deviation measurements.

+Each of the data values in the final tidy data set are averages of the same variable with same activity and subject.

 The following is taken from "features_info.txt":
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.